Hochkar, © Martin Fülöp

 • Regional trains in the direction of Kleinreifling start here on the Rudolfbahn line.

-• Connections to numerous bus lines also provide transport links to Neuhofen an der Ybbs, Hainstetten and Grein.
+• Thanks to connections to numerous bus lines, there are also transport links to Neuhofen an der Ybbs, Hainstetten and Grein.

 The water tower as a landmark of Amstetten

-In the years 1908 to 1909 the 18 m high water tower with two water tanks for 40,000 litres each was built at Amstetten station.
-As one of the last buildings of the K.u.K. architecture in Austria, the water reservoir is under monumental protection. architecture, the water reservoir is a listed building.
+Between 1908 and 1909, the 18 m high water tower with two water tanks, each holding 40,000 liters, was built at Amstetten railroad station.
+As one of the last buildings of K.u.K. architecture, the water reservoir is a listed building.
 The four-storey raw brick building not only survived more than a century of time, but also the heavy air raids of the Second World War.

-As early as 1858, the Amstetten railway station was put into operation with the opening of the Empress Elisabeth Railway and extended to Salzburg in 1860.
-In 1872 the line of the Kronprinz-Rudolf-Bahn was also opened.
-However, as the two railway lines were operated by independent companies and the Kaiserin-Elisabeth-Bahn did not allow the shared use of the tracks, another set of tracks had to be laid.
+Amstetten station was put into operation as early as 1858 with the opening of the Kaiserin-Elisabeth-Bahn and extended to Salzburg in 1860.
+In 1872, the line of the Crown Prince Rudolf Railway was also opened up.
+However, as the two railroad lines were operated by independent companies and the Empress Elisabeth Railway did not allow shared use of the tracks, another set of tracks had to be laid.

-Tip: There is a nextbike rental station directly at the station.
+Tip: There is a nextbike rental station right next to the station.
 The bikes are available in Lower Austria from April to mid-November.
-You can find more information on the website https://www.nextbike.at/en/niederoesterreich/, or in the nextbike app.
+You can find more information on the website https://www.nextbike.at/de/niederoesterreich/, or in the nextbike app.

 Location and how to get there